ICannt/Netherending-Ores-Configs/Netherending Ores README.txt

 -CoFH World Basic Setup-

-Extract the ore generation configs from the "cofh world" folder in this archive to "config\cofh\world\" of your modpack instance in order to use them.
+Extract the ore generation configs from the "cofh world - neo <version>" folder in this archive to "config\cofh\world\" of your modpack instance in order to use them.
+<version> should match the version of Netherending Ores that you have installed.
+Individual files from newer versions 1.3+ e.g. 1.4 include more ores, CoFH World will log errors if non-existant ores are configured to spawn.

-If you don't want a particular ore to generate, simply delete the file from "config\cofh\world\".
+If you don't want a particular ore to generate, simply delete the extracted file from "config\cofh\world\".
 Having the ores in single files makes it easy to configure what you need to generate without editing JSON.
-Change the number to a lower number in the file name if you want to generate it earlier.
+Change the number in the filename to a lower number if you want to generate it earlier, lower numbers have higher priority.

 -CoFH World Advanced Setup-